 The President’s Cabinet is committed to initiating and leading meaningful change and tangible actions to address racial justice on our campus.

 Like the national movement taking place before our very eyes, TLU’s plan requires ongoing commitment and attention, beginning immediately.
 It will be revised and grow as needed.
 It will intersect with our University’s forthcoming Strategic Plan for 2020-25 and the TLU Diversity Committee’s Strategic Plan for Diversity, Equity, and Inclusion.
 Driven by a moral rather than political imperative, our work will be organized in three main categories.

-Featured Articles & Recent Events
+Featured Articles & Past Events

 Shaka Senghor is a leading voice in criminal justice reform and a Senior Fellow with the Dream Corps.
 His memoir, "Writing My Wrongs: Life, Death and Redemption in an American Prison," debuted on The New York Times Best Seller List as well as The Washington Post Best Seller List.
 An unforgettable tale of forgiveness and second chances, his book reminds us that our worst deeds don't define who we are or what we can contribute to the world.

 NASA Rocket Scientist Dr. Renee Horton Featured Speaker at 2018 Family Physics Night